 Last updated:

-Here are current business electric rates and plans as of April 2025.
-These are actual offers from commercial energy providers:
+Here are current business electricity rates and plans as of June 2025:

 Provider | Contract Length | Rate |